steyn2003/line-care/implementation.md

 # CMMS MVP - Implementation Plan

-This document breaks down the tasks from `claude.md` into actionable implementation items.
+This document breaks down the tasks from `claude.md` into actionable implementation items with concrete API endpoints, frontend flows, and technical details based on `PROMPTS.md`.

 ## Current Status
 - [ ] Phase 1 - Foundations